 - Public parking lots are divided into two main areas – short term parking and long term parking.
 Short term parking is limited to 3 hours, while the long term parking is limited to 10 hours.

 - The rate to park in a public parking lot and in a parking stall that has a meter is $0.50 an hour.
-Once the new kiosks in Lot 2 are installed, users of the parking lots are encouraged to download the free mobile app – ParkSmarter – in order to make parking within a parking lot that has kiosks extremely convenient.
+New, easier to use kiosks will installed in public parking lots within the downtown in 2020.
+Users of the parking lots are encouraged to download the free mobile app – ParkSmarter – in order to make parking within a parking lot that has kiosks extremely convenient.

 - Handicap parking within public parking lots is free.
 The public is asked to observe and refrain from parking in a spot parked and signed for a user with a valid handicap placard.